 The easiest substitution is almond extract which is commonly available.
-Because almond extract has a much stronger flavor, only use about ¼ of the amount of amaretto called for.
+Because almond extract has a much stronger flavor, only use about 1/4 the amount of amaretto called for.

 Fruit flavored spirits are a combination of distilled alcohol and fruit mash.
 In the case of apple brandy, it is the apple taste that is needed in cooking.
-Apple juice, apple cider, unsweetened apple juice concentrate and even apple butter can be used in substitution.
+Apple juice, apple cider, unsweetened apple juice concentrate, and even apple butter can be used in substitution.

 Because cognac is just a variety of brandy, any of the brandy substitutes should work fine.
-Also consider peach or apricot juice as a replacement since cognac tends to be fruity.
+Also, consider peach or apricot juice as a replacement since cognac tends to be fruity.

-This liqueur has a strong licorice flavor so try substituting with anise flavored Italian soda syrup.
+This liqueur has a strong licorice flavor so try substituting with anise-flavored Italian soda syrup.